 Upon request by the Union, an employee shall be granted a leave of absence without pay to perform full-time official duties on behalf of the Union.
 Such leave of absence shall be for a period of up to one (1) year and may be extended for one (1) or more additional periods of one (1) year or less at the request of the Union.
-Approved requests will be granted by the Department/Agency head not to exceed one per each 1,000 employees in the bargaining unit provided no adverse effect on the operations of the Department/Agency results.
+Approved requests will be granted by the Employer not to exceed one per each year, provided there is no adverse effect on the Employer's operations.